Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 - Length of unemployment matters.
 If you’re on sabbatical or on temporary leave, providing your lender with proof of when you’ll return to steady employment can improve your chances of getting a new loan.

 - Refinancing may not be the solution.
 If you’re unemployed, consider your lifestyle and financial needs.
 Know whether refinancing is the best solution for your financial situation.
-Understanding your refinancing objectives will help you make the right choice.
+If you were hoping for low-cost credit from a cash-out refinance, consider alternatives.

 - Refinancing isn’t free.
 Refinancing means taking out a new loan to pay off your current mortgage, which comes with closing costs.
 So make sure to weigh those expenses against the amount you’d save every month on your mortgage payments.